CurlyTaleGamesLLC/MaxFeeder/README.md

 Connect the Pressure Arm onto Feeder Base.
 Slide Pen Spring and 3D printed washer onto M3 20mm screw.
 Screw the Pressure Arm onto Feeder Base.

 ![Servo Poker Arm](/Docs/assembly_02_servo_poker.jpg)
-Using one of the screws from the Servo kit, and an M3 6mm screw assemble the Poker Arm as shown.
+From the servo kit, cut the servo horn at the third hole with some side cutters.
+Use one of the servo kit screws into the 2nd hole to attach it to the poker arm, and an M3 6mm screw assemble the Poker Arm as shown.
 Using a knife, cut the tip of the Poker Arm.
 Push the 2mm diameter rod through the Poker Arm

 ![Servo and Pressure Arm](/Docs/assembly_03_poker_pressure.jpg) Using an M3 6mm screw, screw the right side of the Servo to the Feeder Base.
 Slide the Poker arm into the feeder base.